yosemitebandit/vebsite/content/notes/learning-rust.md

 * switch from `expect` to `match` if you actually want to handle the error (and not panic)
 * `_` is a catch all -- like if you don't know what error type you might raise

 #### [piston tutorial](https://github.com/PistonDevelopers/Piston-Tutorials/tree/master/getting-started)
 * ..

+#### other notes
+* you can use `cargo` like `pip` via `cargo install pulldown-cmark` -- this looks to `crate.io` for the referenced markdown processor and, if a binary target is specified in the repo's `Cargo.toml`, it'll install to your system.
+..Although the two markdown bins I just installed aren't working for me :|
+`markdown` and `pulldown-cmark` are both having issues.